Website

 PDF

-Juma's AI landing page builder takes your campaign brief and returns a complete landing page: hero headline, benefit sections, social proof placement, and CTAs tied to your conversion goal.
-The Flow handles all landing page copywriting in layers, so the output arrives structured for handoff into Figma, Webflow, or any page builder.
-Use additional steps to generate A/B variants or audit an existing page against conversion benchmarks.
+Juma's AI landing page builder turns your brief into a full page structure: hero headline, benefits, social proof, and CTAs.
+The Flow handles all landing page copywriting in layers, ready for handoff into Figma, Webflow, or any page builder.

 1